SunCoastConnection/TheRealLibreEHR/WINDOWS_INSTALL.md

 **Q. I need help!
 How do I contact someone?**

-Feel free to drop by the [LibreHealth Online Chat](https://chat.librehealth.io) or the [LibreHealth Support Forum](https://forums.librehealth.io/c/7-support)!
+Feel free to drop by the [Libre Online Chat](https://chat.Libre.io) or the [Libre Support Forum](https://forums.Libre.io/c/7-support)!